 About me

-I am a PhD Candidate in the Department of Philosophy at the University of Michigan (defense Spring 2026), and a member of the Culinary Mind Center for the Philosophy of Food.
+I am a PhD Candidate in the Department of Philosophy at the University of Michigan (defense scheduled Summer 2026), and a member of the Culinary Mind Center for the Philosophy of Food.

 My research focuses on the philosophy of food, especially how the metaphysics of food shapes questions of sustainability, food security, culture, and moral agency.
 In my teaching and community work I explore how conceptual frameworks around food influence what we value and how we live.